FK TSC: History

-In 2003, the club under financial difficulties ceases to compete, and maintains only the youth levels.
-In 2005, the club is merged with FK Bajša and starts competing again under a new name, FK Bačka Topola.
+In 2003, the club under financial difficulties ceased to compete, and maintained only the youth levels.
+In 2005, the club merged with FK Bajša and started competing again under a new name, FK Bačka Topola.
 The club was the champion of the Vojvodina League North in the 2006–07 season.
 The club has dedicated much effort in the youth squads archiving titles in several levels.
 The club finished the 2010–11 season in second place, and won the relegation game for the Third League.
 In 2013, the official name was changed to FK TSC Bačka Topola.
-On 15 October 2013, the club's anniversary day, TSC played against FK Partizan (1–4).
+On 15 October 2013, the club's anniversary, TSC played against FK Partizan (1–4).
 The club finished the season 2013–14 in second place, and lost the promotion play-off game for the Third League after a penalty shootout (2–2, 2–2) against FK Cement Beočin.
 In 2014–2015, TSC won the Bačka League, and returned to the Serbian League Vojvodina, national third tier.

 The club finished the 2016–17 Serbian League Vojvodina in third place, but got promoted to the Serbian First League.
-From the Serbian second tier, they were for the first time ever promoted to the Serbian SuperLiga for season 2019–20.
+From the Serbian second tier, they were for the first time ever promoted to the Serbian SuperLiga for the 2019–20 season.
 There in their first ever top flight match away to FK Voždovac in Belgrade, playing at the modern shopping centre stadium, TSC won 1–2, marking a fine debut and the brightest moment in the club's history.
-The club finished 4th in their first season in the SuperLiga and qualified for the first qualifying round of the 2020-21 UEFA Europa League.
+Under manager Zoltan Sabo, the club finished 4th in their first season in the SuperLiga and qualified for the Europa League first qualifying round.
 Throughout the club's debut season strikers Nenad Lukić and Vladimir Silađi were impressive, finishing the season as triple joint top scorers.
 Other impressive players in the season for TSC were Janko Tumbasević, Goran Antonić, Saša Tomanović, Srđan Grabež and Đuro Zec.

-Under manager Zoltán Szabó the club recorded its most significant/highest result in its history of 4th place and its first foray into European Football, the UEFA Europa League.
+In the 2022–23 season, the club finished second in the league to qualify to the Champions League third qualifying round for the first time in their history.
+TSC lost 7–1 on aggregate to S.C.
+Braga, but were nonetheless assured a spot in the Europa League group stage.